wallymathieu/assertfail/_posts/2020-09-05-Dependency-injection-in-FSharp.md

 } |> Async.Start
 ```

-I usually write F# with a mix of currying and constructor injection and have not tried out using `ReaderT` for service dependencies.
-The use of `ReaderT` lets you remove the amount of parameters you might otherwise need to pass around, why it can be helpful as another tool in your toolbelt to decompose your code.
+I usually write F# with a mix of currying and constructor injection and have not tried out using reader monad for service dependencies.
+The use of `ReaderT` lets you remove the amount of parameters you might otherwise need to pass around.
+One of the neat things about using a monad transformer is that you can then compose it with your base monad that you otherwise use extensively such as `async`.